AdiDubbs/AdiDubbs/README.md

 - 👋 Hi, I’m @AdiDubbs
+- My full name is Aditya Dubey
-- 👀 I’m interested in AI and App Development
+- 👀 I’m interested in App Development, Web Development and Machine Learning
-- 💞️ I’m an undergradudate student at the University of Wisconsin Madison
+- 💞️ I’m an undergradudate student at the University of Wisconsin-Madison
 - 📫 How to reach me adubey7@wisc.edu

 <!---